The university traffic-light system

 - MU buildings are open to the public.
 It is obligatory to wear a respirator (without an exhalation valve) that filters at least 94% of airborne particles and meets certain standards (e.g., FFP2, KN95).

-- Employees and students must wear a respirator in all indoor areas at MU.
-Exceptions are made for when a single person is in a room by themselves or for lecturers, speakers, or teachers who are engaged in a teaching activity in which a respirator cannot be worn (especially for physical education, singing, and playing wind instruments) while keeping at least 1.5 metres away from others, and for students who are exercising or singing.
-The exception for wearing a respirator is applicable only to teaching and academic staff who have been vaccinated against COVID-19 and at least 14 days have elapsed since the completion of the vaccination schedule according to the summary of product characteristics and only in situations in which they are providing education.
+- Students and employees must wear a respirator in all indoor areas at MU.
+Exceptions are made for when a single person is in a room by themselves or for lecturers, speakers, or teachers who are engaged in a teaching activity in which a respirator cannot be worn (especially for physical education, singing, and playing wind instruments).
+The exception for wearing a respirator is applicable only to teaching and academic staff who have been vaccinated against COVID-19 and at least 14 days have elapsed since the completion of the vaccination schedule and only in situations in which they are providing education.

 - Classes are held in keeping with the government measures currently in effect; lectures attended by more than 150 people must be held in the hybrid form.
 It is recommended that students stay in homogenous groups, that is, that students from different programmes, departments, courses, etc. do not mix.
 Field courses and internships done outside of MU are possible in keeping with the government measures currently in effect.

-- In-person exams (as well as other methods of completing courses) are permitted.
-People must stay 1.5 metres away from each other and must wear a respirator.
+- In-person exams (as well as other methods of completing courses) are permitted, people must wear a respirator.
 State examinations and advanced master’s examinations can be held in-person or online, respirators must be worn during an in-person examination.
 Current limits on the number of people that can be present in one room at a time must be respected.

-- Life-long learning courses are held in keeping with the government measures currently in effect.
-In case of University of the Third Age, there is a mandatory check of vaccination/past illness/test on entry to the classroom.
+- Life-long learning courses (incl.
+University of the Third Age) are taught in-person and in keeping with the government measures currently in effect.
+It is mandatory to wear respirators.

-- MU recommends employees a hybrid more and work from home (especially employees at high risk) and rotating of employees if there are more people present in one office at a time.
+- MU recommends employees from risky groups to work from home and rotating of employees if there are more people present in one office at a time.

 - In-person meetings can be held if all government regulations are respected (facemasks, social distancing, room capacity).
 MU supports remote and hybrid meetings.